wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/antivirus-and-other-security-software.md

 When choosing and configuring an AV or endpoint security application:

 -   If you are relying on built-in AV, you should ensure that it is enabled within your device configuration settings.
 -   Decide which of your devices need AV products using the considerations above.
-This will mostly depend on the platforms used within your organisation.
+This will mostly depend on the platforms used within your organization.
--   Choose an AV product - or selection of products - that meets your organisation's needs and is compatible with the devices you use.
+-   Choose an AV product - or selection of products - that meets your organization's needs and is compatible with the devices you use.
--   Ensure you [update the AV software](https://www.ncsc.gov.uk/collection/mobile-device-guidance/antivirus-and-other-security-softwar) when a new version is released and configure automatic updates where possible.
+-   Ensure you [update the AV software](/collection/mobile-device-guidance/antivirus-and-other-security-softwar) when a new version is released and configure automatic updates where possible.
 -   Test the AV product on your devices, and ensure that it does not conflict with existing AV or endpoint security applications.

 ---